Mining Claim Information

 Cache Creek - Interesting history of the area and information about recreational placer mining activities.

-Popular Placer Areas - Lists local areas where you can enjoy recreational placer mining activities.
+Popular Placer Areas - Lists local areas where you can enjoy recreational mineral specimen collection activities.
 This page includes maps.